Bluebird K7: Bluebird K7 at The Ruskin Museum

 In December 2022, The Ruskin Museum announced Lancashire-based WEC Group Ltd as its chosen engineering partners to maintain Bluebird K7 once she is returned to Coniston.
 Three Orpheus engines have also been donated to the Museum as The Ruskin Museum plan to run K7 on Coniston Water once it is returned.
 "The models of Orpheus the Ruskin have been gifted to date are two 803's and a single 101.
 803's were made for the Fiat G91 aircraft and the 101's for the Folland Gnat aircraft."

 As of April 2024, just one month since her return to Coniston, there had been 10,413 visits to see K7 at the Ruskin Museum, and that to date is more public views than at any time since the 1960s.

 On 6 October 2024, Bluebird K7 was transported to Beaulieu Motor Museum where, under the direction of the Campbell family, and for a moment, it stood at the same site as Donald Campbell's Proteus Bluebird CN7, the first car to (officially) set a Land Speed Record in excess of 400 mph.
 Under the Ruskin Museum's and CFHT's initiative, Bluebird K7 was also taken briefly to the Royal Motor Yacht Club in Poole and displayed in Samlesbury where she was built in the mid 1950s.

-The museum have announced that they have plans to run K7 on Coniston Water in 2026, and have engaged an engineering company in North Weald, Essex to undertake overhaul and preparation of two Orpheus 101 engines.
-Of the two, the second 101, purchased by the museum, is the preferred engine described as "in immaculate condition, complete with flight hours remaining and original relevant paperwork", with the donated 101 to be used as the spare.
+The museum announced plans to run K7 on Coniston Water in 2026, and engaged an engineering company in North Weald, Essex to undertake overhaul and preparation of two Orpheus 101 engines.
+The second 101, purchased by the museum, was described as "in immaculate condition, complete with flight hours remaining and original relevant paperwork", with the other, donated, 101 to be used as a spare.

-In February and March 2025, K7's new engine was tested at St. Athan.
+In February and March 2025, K7s new engine was tested at St. Athan.
 The boat, with engine inside, was then returned to the Ruskin Museum for display.